ndis occupational therapist near me

 Looking for an Occupational Therapist near you?

-- We provide Home Visits - We come to you
+- We provide Home Visits

-- Children Occupational Therapy available
+- Children's Occupational Therapy available

 - Adult Occupational Therapy available

-Occupational therapy also known as OT's is a client-centred health profession concerned with promoting health and well being through occupation.
+Occupational therapy also known as OT, is a client-centred health profession concerned with promoting health and well being through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement